hal/model-graph/README.md

     -help, --help
       Shows this help

+    -clean
+      Removes all indexes, nodes, relationships and properties before analysing the model tree.

     -neo4j
       Neo4j database as <server>[:<port>] with 7687 as default port.
 Omit to connect to a local Neo4j database at localhost:7687.